Kentucky Festivals Are For The Whole Family

 The World Chicken Festival promises a lot of fun and entertainment in one weekend, making this one of Kentucky’s largest festivals.
 The festival is home to the World’s Largest Stainless Steel Skillet with over 3 decades of family fun including crazy contests, free music entertainment, vendors from across the country, carnival rides, and delicious food from non-profit organizations.
 The festival benefits over 50+ local nonprofits.

-CC River Folk Festival, Calvert City – Early October
+CC River Folk Festival, Calvert City – October 7, 2025

 CC River Folk Festival is a beloved family-friendly music festival in Kentucky that offers a foot-stomping good time for all ages!
 Taking place at the Calvert City Memorial Park Amphitheater Stage, this festival features local and regional musicians as well as food, crafts and fall décor.